Meta tracking pixel

 The five LOS platforms community banks evaluate most often are nCino, Abrigo, Baker Hill, MeridianLink, and Finastra.
 Each is workflow-deep, integration-heavy, and built to be the system of record.
 Each implementation is measured in months, not weeks.
 Cornerstone Advisors puts typical core or LOS replacement at 12 to 18 months and somewhere between $500,000 and $5 million depending on institution size.
 That math holds up at community-bank scale and breaks the case for replacement whenever the actual pain sits one layer down, at the analyst work happening inside the LOS.

 This guide covers both paths.
 The first half maps the five LOS platforms community banks evaluate, with the honest tradeoffs for each.
-The second half covers when LOS replacement is not the answer and how the AI-native overlay path resolves the same underwriting pain on a shorter calendar.
+The second half covers when LOS replacement is not the answer and how the AI-native path that works alongside your LOS resolves the same underwriting pain on a shorter calendar.
 For the broader category map of every layer in the commercial lending stack, see commercial lending technology landscape.
 For the platform-by-platform feature view, see best commercial lending software.

 What is loan origination software?